This is an extended CV covering a broad range of topics. Please

 SISTA lab, KULeuven (October 1998 - August 2001)

-alma mater, working in the domain of signal processing for musical
+Research assistant in the field of signal processing for musical

-- Evaluation of trade-offs involved in FFT window design for
+evaluation of trade-offs involved in FFT window design for additive

 waveforms using discrete state updates to a bank of damped